theexperiential/nodeo/README.md

 # nodeo (ALPHA)
-### nodeo is a 24/7 TouchDesigner media server that streams node-based art.
+### nodeo is a self-curated art gallery for generative artists.

+In a nutshell: it's a 24/7 TouchDesigner media server that streams node-based art.

 NOTE: This is currently under development.